dianatj6/acppred/README.md

 predict the test data.
 The fit method is where learning takes place, the transformation method is applied to data. not seen.
 ProtParam computed the amino acid composition.
+The model has a high accuracy.